Grand Hotel d'Angkor: 1967 Civil War and 1975 Khmer Rouge Era

 By the late 1960s, Sihanouk's delicate domestic and foreign policy balancing act was beginning to go awry.
+From June,1970 the hotel was taken over by the Cambodian military, Siem Reap was surrounded by the Khmer Rouge, the temples housed hundreds of refugees from the country-side.
+Food,vegetables and fish, had to be smuggled into SiemReap through the Khmer Rouge lines.The only way in or out of Siem Reap was by Cambodian military air transport.

-During 1970 and 1971, guests at the Grand Hotel d'Angkor could still enjoy a superior category of service for rooms between $5.35 and $8.90 US dollars, with full board offered between $12.85 and $16.40.
+Before the US/Vietnamese military invasion of Cambodia on April 30,1970, guests at the Grand Hotel d'Angkor could still enjoy a superior category of service for rooms between $5.35 and $8.90 US dollars, with full board offered between $12.85 and $16.40.
 An 'English Breakfast' cost $1.20 and lunch and dinner were priced at $3.15.
 Traditional entertainment such as Khmer dances at Angkor Wat and shadow puppets were offered during the evenings at a cost of $3.30 and $1.70, respectively.
 Elephant rides at Siem Reap could be taken at Phnom Bakheng for $3.30 per person, at Angkor Wat for $2.20 or at the hotel for a mere 60 cents.

 Between 1970 and 1975, Cambodia's troubles were boiling over.
 The turbulent Lon Nol era had begun, with Cambodia racked by internal political intrigue, American bombing raids, attacks by North Vietnamese and a strengthening of the Khmer Rouge throughout the countryside.
 During this time, Lon Nol's senior military officials inevitably occupied the Grand Hotel d'Angkor.